2004 West Virginia gubernatorial election: Campaign

 The Republican primary saw 10 candidates competing for the nomination.
-Six of the candidates met in a debate in March 2004, in which they agreed on the need to reduce the size of the West Virginia state government.
-It saw a close race between three main candidates Monty Warner, a retired army colonel and developer, Rob Capehart, a former state tax secretary, and Dan Moore, a former banker and car dealer.
+Six of them met in a debate in March 2004, in which they agreed on the need to reduce the size of the West Virginia state government.
+It saw a close race between three main candidates: Monty Warner, a retired army colonel and developer; Rob Capehart, a former state tax secretary; and Dan Moore, a former banker and car dealer.
 A poll conducted during the lead-up to the primary showed the three candidates virtually even.
 Warner won a narrow victory in the primary over Moore and Capehart.